What is seasonal affective disorder (SAD)?

 How do you treat seasonal affective disorder (SAD)?

-What exactly happens when you have SAD isn’t fully understood; more research is needed so that doctors can direct people to the best possible treatments.
-Some people find that using light therapy helps to ease their symptoms.
-While other treatment options for seasonal affective disorder are the same as those used for other forms of depression, such as cognitive behavioural therapy (CBT) and antidepressants.
+It’s not completely clear what happens when you have SAD – more research is needed so that doctors can direct people to the best possible treatments.
+Some people find that light therapy helps to ease their symptoms.
+This involves using an artificial lightbox to mimic the effects of sunlight during darker winter months.
+Other treatment options for seasonal affective disorder are the same as those used for other forms of depression, such as cognitive behavioural therapy (CBT) and antidepressants.

-But there are some things you can try yourself to help manage your symptoms.
+There are some things you can try yourself to help manage your symptoms.
+Even if you don’t have SAD, these tips can help you look after yourself over the next few months.
 Here are six simple ideas to help you get started.